FAQs about aluminium in food and products intended for consumers

 Aluminium is soluble under the influence of acids or salt.
 For this reason, packaging and containers used for food such as beverage cans, yoghurt cup lids and aluminium containers for fruit juice are coated on the inside to prevent transfer of aluminium ions to the food or drink.

 Caterers may generally only use packaging that is suitable and appropriate for the intended use.
 General requirements for the safety of food contact materials are laid down in Regulation (EC) No. 1935/2004.
-The Regulation stipulates, among other things, that these materials and objects must be labelled, if necessary, with special instructions for safe and proper use.
+The Regulation stipulates, among other things, that these materials and articles must be labelled, if necessary, with special instructions for safe and proper use.

 The BfR recommends:

-Which cosmetic products can contain aluminium?
+What cosmetic products can contain aluminium?

 What are antiperspirants?